erikstricker/MosaicSim/TweakVar/README.md

 The **TweakVarSimulator** generates a random set of mosaic variants, including **single nucleotide variants (SNVs)** and **structural variants (SVs)**.
 These variants can be customized by adjusting parameters such as **variant allele frequency (VAF)**, **the number of variants to simulate**, and **variant size**.

 The output is a **VCF file in Sniffles format**, which serves as:
-- **Input** for the read editor step (described below) to modify sequencing reads by inserting the simulated variants.
+- **Input** for the read  step (described below) to modify sequencing reads by inserting the simulated variants.
 - **Ground truth** for evaluating mosaic variant callers.

 ##### Usage